keeprocking/pygelf/README.rst

 Static fields
 =============

 If you need to include some static fields into your logs, simply pass them to the handler constructor.
-Each additional field shoud start with underscore.
+Each additional field should start with underscore.
 You can't add field '\_id'.

 Example: